LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 This is simple, powerful, and does what we want.
 It may seem intimidating but it is deeply logical and eminently within your reach.
 Let us go through each part in turn:

 - `grep 2009 2014-01_JA.tsv` `grep` is the command here.
 It tells the machine to look in the spreadsheet 2014-01_JA.tsv for all the lines that contain the string **2009** and to store those in memory.
-The pipe then tells the machine to hold those in memory for the minute as we have something else we want to do.
+The pipe symbol `|` then tells the machine to hold those in memory for the minute as we have something else we want to do.

 - `grep INTERNATIONAL` This tells the computer to look for the capitalised string **international** on those lines that have **2009** in them.

 The shell is case sensitive by default.
 Again it holds this subset in memory.

 - `awk -F'\t' '{print $5}'`

-This will not be covered in detail but it identifies `2014-01_JA.tsv` is a tab-separated spreadsheet and instructs the computer to print to the shell the 5th column which contains journal titles of all the lines we’ve queried down to (those with 2009 in them, and then those with `INTERNATIONAL` in them) and to hold that in memory.
+This will not be covered in detail but it identifies `2014-01_JA.tsv` as a tab-separated spreadsheet and instructs the computer to print to the shell the 5th column which contains journal titles of all the lines we’ve queried down to (those with `2009` in them, and then those with `INTERNATIONAL` in them) and to hold that in memory.

 - `sort`